Poisoning Due to Ingesting Rat Poison in Dogs

 Recovery of Poisoning Due to Ingesting Rat Poison in Dogs

-Following the first two or three days, which are most critical when this type of poisoning is concerned, your veterinarian will monitor calcium and phosphorus levels for 2-6 weeks after exposure or until they have returned back to baseline.
-Renal function will be monitored during that period as well.
+Following the first 2 or 3 days, which are most critical when this type of poisoning is concerned, your vet will monitor your dog's calcium and phosphorus levels for 2-6 weeks after exposure or until they have returned back to baseline.
+Kidney function will be monitored during that period as well.

 To prevent your dog from suffering from anorexia after bromethalin poisoning, include feeding supplements in their daily diet.
 It will take them some time to fully recover from the toxicosis, so taking them for regular check-ups is a must.

-Depending on the dosage ingested, your dog may recover from one week to one month.
-In that time period, it’s vital to monitor their condition and report any signs of illness to your veterinarian.
+Depending on the dosage ingested, your dog may recover within a period ranging from 1 week to 1 month.
+In that time period, it’s vital to monitor their condition and report any signs of illness to your vet.

 Poisoning in dogs can be expensive to treat.
 For the "ultimutt" protection against high vet care costs, start searching for pet insurance today.
 Wag!’s pet insurance comparison tool lets you compare insurance plans from leading companies like PetPlan and Embrace.
 Find the “pawfect” plan for your pet in just a few clicks!